aidensuhh/aidensuhh/README.md

-## Hi there 👋 \nI am Aiden, a first year student from the University of Waterloo, double majoring in Computer Science and Finance!
+## Hi there 👋
+I am Aiden, a first year student from the University of Waterloo, double majoring in Computer Science and Finance!

 <!--
 **aidensuhh/aidensuhh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.